Monotonicity of Equilibria in Nonatomic Congestion Games: Beyond Singleton Congestion Games

-Furthermore, every common-OD constrained routing game satisfying \eqref{it:graph series parallel}, \eqref{it:sequence_vertices}, \eqref{it:unsplittable_commodity}, is a product-union congestion game. \end{theorem} \begin{proof} Every product-union game is constructed starting with singleton congestion games and applying a finite number of product or union operations.
-We start by noting that every singleton congestion game is equivalent to a constrained routing game on a parallel network with two vertices connected by links corresponding to the resources of the singleton congestion game, and any such game satisfies \eqref{it:graph series parallel}, \eqref{it:sequence_vertices}, \eqref{it:unsplittable_commodity}.
-Hence, it suffices to show that these properties are preserved under product and union operations.
+\begin{proof} Every \ac{CSP} game structure is built starting with singleton congestion games and applying a finite number of series or parallel operations.
+We start by noting that every singleton congestion game is equivalent to a constrained routing game on a parallel network with two vertices connected by edges corresponding to the resources of the singleton congestion game, and any such game satisfies \eqref{it:graph-series-parallel}, \eqref{it:sequence-vertices}, \eqref{it:unsplittable-commodity}.
+Hence, it suffices to show that these properties are preserved under series and parallel operations.